Career HubResume

 A good combination resume example can be a reference to understand how to create your own resume more efficiently.
 Here are a few you can learn from.

 This combination resume example is perfect for a junior-level employee looking to transition into a new role.
-The relevant skills are placed after the professional summary, followed by her work experience.
+The relevant skills are placed after the professional summary, followed by work experience.

-A combination resume for a frontend developer
+A combination resume example

-Example combination resume Marketing Manager
+Example combination resume: Marketing manager

-A combination resume for a marketing manager
+Example combination resume for a marketing manager

 Combination resume template